arangodb/arangodb/3rdParty/README_maintainers.md

 https://github.com/facebook/rocksdb

 On Upgrade:
-- `./thirdparty.inc` needs to be adjusted to use the snappy we specify see old commit
+- `./thirdparty.inc``needs to be adjusted to use the snappy we specify.
+This can be adjusted by commenting out the section that sets Snappy-related CMake variables:

     -set(SNAPPY_HOME $ENV{THIRDPARTY_HOME}/Snappy.Library)
     -set(SNAPPY_INCLUDE ${SNAPPY_HOME}/build/native/inc/inc)